SPINLab/gi-minor-python-course-2019/README.md

 - (only in case of trouble) install `pip` -> download and execute [ez_setup.py](https://bootstrap.pypa.io/ez_setup.py ) (execute by double-clicking it) and execute the above steps

+### OS X

+TODO

 ## getting help

-Pleae use the [issue tracker](https://github.com/ndkv/gi-minor-python-course/issues) to post questions about the lecture notes, examples, exercises and Python in general or in case you're having difficulties installing Python.
+Please use the [issue tracker](https://github.com/ndkv/gi-minor-python-course/issues) to post questions about the lecture notes, examples, exercises and Python in general or in case you're having difficulties installing Python.

 1. scroll to the top of this page and click on `Issues`
 2. click on the green button labelled `New issue`